Grade Level: 7 (6-9)

 Another great way to get ideas is to incorporate what other people have done.
 This is the next step—research prior art.
 Prior art refers by the patent office to describe all of the devices that have been invented and designed in the past.
 Looking at what has been done tells you what has already been successful or failed.
 And you can see if anyone has obtained patents on one of your ideas.
 If so, you cannot legally make and sell that device without the patent owner's permission.
 During this stage you also want to do lots of research.
 Just a few minutes ago we looked at the structure of the ear, how ear infections happen, what doctors do and why.
 We might also think about classes we've had or other things we've learned and take all of that into consideration.

 At this point, we have a lot of information.
 We want to do one more brainstorming session and see if we can improve on any of our previous ideas, applying anything we've learned from our prior art review or studies.
 After this, we want to apply our constraints and select the best idea to move forward with.
 What happens after this?
 (Student response: Design!)
 Now we get to make whatever we selected as the best solution.
 In the case of the ear tubes, a team at the University of Virginia developed this device.
 (Show picture of first ear tube insertion device.)
 As you can see on your worksheet, design is not the last step of the process, is it?
 We now have to evaluate and iterate (do it again, making improvements).
 Looking at this device, what is good about it?
 (Expected answers: It is easy to use, it is curved, it has a collar to hold the tube, etc.) What is bad about this prototype device?
 (Expected answer: It may be too simple, no way to release the tube, it could hurt someone's ear canal.)The biggest problem with this device is that the plastic collar prevents doctors from seeing the ear tube!
 It blocks the line of sight.
 To fix this problem, the team made a second generation of the design without the big plastic collar (show second generation device picture).
 Any questions?
-Now it is your turn to be the engineers!
-(Start the associated activity.)
+Now it is your turn to be the bio-medical engineers to design a solution to remove a pebble from an ear in the associated activity, Designing Medical Devices to Extract Foreign Bodies from Ears.

 Lesson Background and Concepts for Teachers